WinfridDu/pulsar-manager/README.md

 # Apache Pulsar manager

-Apache Pulsar manager is a web-based GUI management tool for managing and monitoring Pulsar.
+Apache Pulsar aanager is a web-based GUI management tool for managing and monitoring Pulsar.

 A Pulsar Manager is capable of managing multiple Pulsar clusters.
 A Pulsar instance or a group of Pulsar clusters is defined as an `Environment` in Pulsar Manager.
 You can create as many environments